Geneva English School

 We suggest you work through the Transition to A Level Computer Science Workbook ahead of starting the course.

-An A Level Computer Science can naturally lead to study Computer Science at degree level.
-Universities usually require A Level Mathematics to study Computer Science at University at least.
+An A Level in Computer Science can naturally lead to study Computer Science at degree level.
+Universities usually require A Level Mathematics for admission to a Computer Science course.

 Demand for technology-based careers is very strong.
 Many of them are truly global in nature and will often allow you to work around the world.